synyx/dashboard/README.md

 It is very easy to setup this dashboard.
 All you need is node installed (https://nodejs.org/)

-Then you just go to the
+Then you just go to the `/dashboard` directory and type `grunt`.

-<pre>/dashboard</pre>

-directory
-and type

-<pre>grunt</pre>
+This will run all the tests and will create a directory `dist/` with the fully functional javascript application.

 If you are not familiar with grunt then take your time and get some information about it on http://gruntjs.com/

-This will run all the tests and will create a directory <pre>dist/</pre> with the full functional javascript application.
-You can take the content of <pre>dist/</pre> and use this wherever you want.

 ### Grunt Tasks